pfheatwole/thesis/source/validation.rst

-It is important to notice the difference between the section numbers :math:`i` used in the paper and the section indices :math:`s` used in the simplified model.
-The section indices are easily calculated using the normalized linear distance along the :math:`\left< y, z \right>` points.

-Another important point is that the reference data is defined with the wing tips at :math:`z = 0`, whereas the convention of this paper places the canopy origin at the leading edge of the central section.
-This is easily accommodated by subtracting the central :math:`z = -0.375` from all :math:`z`-coordinates.
-(The implementation of the simplified model in ``glidersim`` shifts the origin automatically.) [[This is the same issue as for normal parametric functions;
+It is important to notice the difference between the section numbers :math:`i` used in the paper and the section indices :math:`s` used in the simplified model; the section indices are easily calculated using the normalized linear distance along the :math:`\left< y, z \right>` points.
+Also, the reference data is defined with the wing tips at :math:`z = 0`, whereas the convention of this paper places the canopy origin at the leading edge of the central section; this is easily accommodated by subtracting the central :math:`z = -0.375` from all :math:`z`-coordinates.
+(Alternatively, the implementation of the simplified model in ``glidersim`` can shift the origin automatically.)
-the origin of the parametric functions is arbitrary; the origin of the canopy is a predetermined point.]]

-For the section profiles, the model uses a NACA 23015 airfoil.

 .. figure:: figures/paraglider/geometry/airfoil/NACA-23015.*
+   :name: airfoil_NACA_23015

    NACA 23015

-Calculating the section indices for each point and building a linear interpolator for each component as a function of the section index produces a set of piecewise-linear design curves:
+Calculating the section indices for each point and building a linear interpolator for each component as a function of the section index produces a set of piecewise-linear design curves, and assigning every section a NACA 23015 airfoil (:numref:`airfoil_NACA_23015`) completes the foil geometry model.

 .. raw:: latex